Moduli of surfaces in $\mathbb{P}^3$: Classification

 \begin{theorem} Let $X_n \subset \PP(1^{n+1}, 2)$ be the cone over the degree $2$ embedding of a smooth quadric $Q \in | \calO_{\PP^n}(2) |$.
 For any degree $d > n+1$, there is a divisor $\calD_Q$ in the moduli space $\calM_{\PP^n\s,(d,n+1)}$ parameterizing hypersurfaces on $X_n$. \end{theorem}

 In fact, we can describe the singularities of the generic degree $d$ hypersurface on $X_n$.

-\begin{proposition} For a generic point $(X_n,D)$ on the divisor $\calD_Q$, where $X_n \subset \PP(1^{n+1}, 2)$ is the cone over the degree $2$ embedding of a smooth quadric $Q \subset \PP^n$, we can describe $D$ as follows. \begin{enumerate} \item If $d$ is even, $D$ is smooth. \item if $d$ is odd, $D$ passes through the vertex of the cone $X_n$ and is locally isomorphic to the vertex of the cone $X_{n-1}$. \end{enumerate} \end{proposition}
+\begin{proposition} For a generic point $(X_n,D)$ on the divisor $\calD_Q$, where $X_n \subset \PP(1^{n+1}, 2)$ is the cone over the degree $2$ embedding of a smooth quadric $Q \subset \PP^n$, we can describe $D$ as follows. \begin{enumerate} \item If $d$ is even, $D$ is smooth. \item If $d$ is odd, $D$ passes through the vertex of the cone $X_n$ and is locally isomorphic to the vertex of the cone $X_{n-1}$. \end{enumerate} \end{proposition}

 \begin{remark} For $(d,3)$ $\PP^2$-smoothable \he stable pairs, there is a divisor parameterizing curves on $X_2 = \PP(1,1,4)$, the cone over the degree $2$ embedding of a conic in $\PP^2$.
 If $d$ is even, the curves are smooth and miss the singular point, and if $d$ is odd, the curves are nodal at the singular point.
 The node can be interpreted as the singularity of a cone over two points, $X_1$.
 For three dimensional pairs, there is a divisor parameterizing surfaces on $X_3$, the cone over the anticanonical embedding of $\PP^1 \times \PP^1$.
 If $d$ is even, again the generic surface misses the singular point of $X_3$, but if $d$ is odd, the generic surface has a singularity of type $\frac{1}{4}(1,1)$ at the vertex of $X_3$, matching the singularity type of $X_2$.
+Proposition \ref{prop:DQ} shows that this behavior persists in all dimensions. \end{remark}